 A route with intersections is a route that intersects or overlaps with itself.

-Previously, there were the following discrepancies in the system operation.
+Previously, in the mentioned cases, there were the following discrepancies in the system operation.
 The unit was displayed correctly on the map, but the linear diagram sometimes didn’t display the unit properly.
 The system relied only on visiting stops, so when driving in a forward direction, the last stops on the route could be recorded ahead of time.
 Although we recommend creating individual routes for such cases, this method was still not convenient for all users.

 The new algorithm compares the time of receiving messages from units with the time of visiting each stop specified in the schedule.
 It allows carrying out rides of such routes more correctly and prevents recording the last stop visit ahead of time and untimely end of the ride.